SPECIAL REPORT

 -High Yield Investment Program (HYIP)

--ICC 3034 or 3039 Letter of Credit
+3034 or 3039 Letter of Credit

 -Off Balance Sheet Program